Moraisgit/data_science_project/README.md

 ## Code

-(todo)
+- `config.py`: Configurations used in plots.

+- `dslabs_functions.py`: Functions given by the faculty to perform data analysis.

+- `set#_C_#.ipynb`: Step of the KDD process for the set #, regarding classification.

+- `set#_TS_#.ipynb`: Step of the KDD process for the set #, regarding time series.

 ## Report

-The file `report.pdf` gives a more in depth description of the work done.
+The file `docs/report.pdf` gives a more in depth description of the work done.

 ## Images